“Radicalizing Kwame Ture more than he was, just to create a false equivalence to the KKK, is troublesome.”

 As one of the films two leading men, Zimmerman becomes an avatar for white audience members who might feel like they don’t usually have an entryway into stories about race relations.
 As a Jewish cop who has passed for a WASP most of his life, Zimmerman gets reintroduced to his own otherness, a feeling Stallworth has to face every day as a black man.
 The KKK hate Jewish people as much as they hate African-Americans, and being in constant contact with men who give voice to that hatred affects Zimmerman in ways he didn’t realize it would.
 At first, he approaches the investigation as just another job, but it quickly becomes personal.

 It should be noted, though, that Driver himself isn’t Jewish.
 It could be interpreted that Lee cast Driver on stereotyped Jewish physical attributes, so that’s not cool.
-This could be less of an issue, were it not for a history of shows casting this way (The Marvelous Mrs. Maisel, Ruth Bader Ginsberg in On the Basis, etc.), or more relevant for this film, if the entire basis of Driver's character wasn't about “passing”.
+This could be less of an issue, were it not for a history of shows casting this way—Rachel Brosnahan in The Marvelous Mrs. Maisel or Felicity Jones as Ruth Bader Ginsberg in On the Basis of Sex, for example—or more relevant for this film, if the entire basis of Driver's character wasn't about “passing”.
 If Lee can chide Zimmerman for passing as a WASP, then why cast Driver to pass as Jewish?

 Deduction in Body Positivity: -0.50